MEMBERS & STAFF

 Marc Hudon is self-employed, advising industries on community relations and environmental compliance.
 Marc has been involved for over 25 years ensuring communities and stakeholders are informed and can participate in decision-making regarding water governance and usage issues in the Great Lakes and St. Lawrence River region.
 He also serves as senior advisor on St. Lawrence River-Great Lakes transboundary water issues at Nature Québec.
 Marc is a member of the Navigation Consultation Committee of the federal-provincial St. Lawrence Plan.
 Marc is also President of the Regional Advisory Council on Marine Oil Spills-Quebec region, and is a member of the Canadian section of the International Lake Ontario/St. Lawrence River Board under the International Joint Commission.
 Marc retired from the Canadian Armed Forces in 1994 as Base Environmental officer after being active for 21 years.

-Brenda Lucas is Executive Director of the Southern Ontario Water Consortium (SOWC).
-The SOWC is a platform built in partnership with eight universities that includes unique facilities for research, testing, and demonstration of water and wastewater services and technologies.
+Brenda Lucas is Executive Director of the Ontario Water Consortium (OWC).
+The OWC is a platform built in partnership with eight universities that includes unique facilities for research, testing, and demonstration of water and wastewater services and technologies.
 Brenda previously served as Senior Policy Advisor to two Ontario Ministers of Environment, with responsibility for water and renewable energy.
 In that capacity, she played a key role in the introduction and passage of the Water Opportunities Act and the Water Conservation Act.
 Before that, she spent eight years with the Walter and Duncan Gordon Foundation, creating and managing its Freshwater Program.
 Brenda received her M.Sc. in Biology from Queen’s University and B.Sc. from the University of Guelph.